sschmeier/genomics-tutorial/ngs-taxonomic-investigation/index.rst

 .. code-block:: bash

-   curl -O ftp://ftp.ccb.jhu.edu/pub/infphilo/centrifuge/data/p_compressed.tar.gz
+   curl -O ftp://ftp.ccb.jhu.edu/pub/infphilo/centrifuge/data/p_compressed+h+v.tar.gz

    # alternatively we can use wget
-   wget ftp://ftp.ccb.jhu.edu/pub/infphilo/centrifuge/data/p_compressed.tar.gz
+   wget ftp://ftp.ccb.jhu.edu/pub/infphilo/centrifuge/data/p_compressed+h+v.tar.gz

    # once the download is finished, we need to extract the archive content
    # It will extract a few files from the archive and may take a moment to finish.
-   tar -xvzf p_compressed.tar.gz
+   tar -xvzf p_compressed+h+v.tar.gz

 ..
 ATTENTION::